-At the Annual Meeting, stockholders are being asked to approve an amendment to the 2005 Employee Stock and Incentive Plan (as herein amended, the "Plan") to increase the number of shares of Common Stock reserved for issuance thereunder by 800,000 shares as described below.
-In addition, certain minor technical changes have been made to the Plan.
-A copy of the amended and restated Plan incorporating this amendment and changes is attached to this proxy statement as Appendix A.
+At the Annual Meeting, stockholders are being asked to approve an amendment to the 2005 Employee Stock and Incentive Plan (as herein amended, the "Plan") to increase the number of shares of Common Stock reserved for issuance thereunder by 1,000,000 shares as described below.
+A copy of the Plan, as so amended, is attached to this proxy Statement as Appendix A.